The Derek Trucks Band: History

 Trucks continued to gather a steady group of talented musicians together, although two early members did not last.
 The band's initial keyboardist/vocalist, Bill McKay, left his mark in songwriting credits on the band's earliest albums.

 Upon finding an opening for a keyboardist, the bandmates felt fortunate to find Kofi Burbridge, (brother of bass guitarist Oteil Burbridge, with whom Trucks plays in the Allman Brothers Band) to fill the role.
-Kofi Burbridge is a classically trained multi-instrumentalist, and contributed to his versatility with keyboards, organ, flute, and backing vocals, in addition to his songwriting.
+Kofi Burbridge is a classically trained multi-instrumentalist, and he contributed to his versatility with keyboards, organ, flute, and backing vocals, in addition to his songwriting.
 Burbridge joined the band in 1999.
 In an interview upon the release of their 2002 album, Joyful Noise, Trucks commented "Kofi Burbridge has been with us maybe 2-3 years, and he's one of the few musical geniuses that I've had the chance to work with..." continuing, "I'm really anxious to see in the next few years to see where he takes this, because he's definitely a huge part of what's going on right now."

 In 2002 the band's producers, Craig Street and John Snyder recommended singer Mike Mattison to the band.

 Mattison performed several shows with the band, and Trucks decided Mattison's soulful voice and calm stage presence completed the band's identity.
 Trucks said of Mattison, "He's got a huge range, so that helps us out a lot when we stretch into some of the different material we cover.
 It's like having three different vocalists onstage at times.
 It's a tough piece of the puzzle to find, you know -- a good singer who fits with what you're doing -- so we were very fortunate to hook up with Mike."

 Mattison has collaborated with Trucks writing songs, on each album since joining the band, including the title track to the band's 2008 album, Already Free.

 Mattison had a previous band as well—a vocal duo, called Scrapomatic, with guitarist/vocalist Paul Olsen, with whom he still performs at occasional gigs, including some opening sets for The Derek Trucks Band.